- Open Access

 Category 5: New forms of work

-Job demands and resources in terms of new forms of work
+All job demands and resources named in terms of the category ‘new forms of work’ are depicted in Table 7.

 Absence from home